longtoZ/spacify/README.md

     ![Upload demo](./img/demo1.png)

     *The process of uploading a file.
-Download is a reversed process (which deletes all messages that contain file's chunks from Discord).*
+Download is a reversed process.*

+- When you delete a file, the bot will delete all messages that contain file's chunks from Discord and also message ids from the database.

 ## 3. Features